Chinese President Xi leads Martyrs Day ceremony amid patriotism campaign | ExBulletin

 While building a cult of personality, Xi pushed a hard line on foreign policy and a crackdown on free speech and political opposition in the semi-autonomous city of Hong Kong.
 Relations with the United States have fallen to their lowest level in decades, with Beijing issuing a plethora of complaints on issues ranging from human rights to Washington’s support for Taiwan.

 China claims self-governing island democracy as its own territory and threatens to use military force to bring it under Beijing’s control.
-Xi, who also controls the vast Chinese army, has reinforced this threat by sending military planes into the airspace near the island almost daily while ground troops conduct exercises on the coast opposite.
+Xi, who also controls the vast Chinese army, has heightened this threat by sending military planes into the airspace near the island almost daily while ground troops carry out exercises on the coast opposite.

-Tiananmen Square and surrounding roads were closed for the Thursday ceremony, which began with a fanfare of trumpets, the singing of the Chinese national anthem and a minute of silence.
+Tiananmen Square and surrounding roads were closed for Thursday’s ceremony, which began with a fanfare of trumpets, the singing of the Chinese national anthem and a minute of silence.

 The steps and upper level of the monument, a 10-story obelisk partially carved with images of the struggle to establish Communist rule, were covered in red carpet.

-The ceremony also featured a choir of children wearing the white shirts and red scarves of the Young Pioneers youth organization singing their hymn, We Are the Heirs of Communism.
+The ceremony also featured a choir of children wearing the white shirts and red scarves of the party’s Young Pioneers youth organization singing their hymn, We Are the Heirs of Communism. ”

-Martyrs’ Day is commemorated on the eve of China’s National Day, which begins on a 10-day public holiday.
+The Martyrs’ Day is commemorated on the eve of the Chinese National Day, which begins on a 10-day public holiday.

 |